 The requested increased was brought forward by the Police Chief, and after considering the level of expertise required and what it might cost if the work were contracted out, the Selectboard determined that the request was reasonable.

-Mr. Hanold expressed mild concern that regularly granting stipend increases solely at the request of the recipient would lead to perdition.
+Mr. Hanold expressed mild concern that regularly granting stipend increases solely at the request of the recipient would lead to perdition and undo the Committee’s efforts to ensure a balanced review.

 Ms. Bell-Upp said it would be helpful to know how much time was spent on IT Administration, but that information was unavailable.
 Mr. Kuklewicz did note that it would be much more expensive to outsource the work.